arrayblogcode/arrayblogcode/README.md

 ### 🛠️ Technical Stack & Core Expertise

-Our platform is built with a modern and robust technology stack to ensure performance, security, and scalability.
-We also specialize in the following areas:
+We specialize in and provide content on the following areas, from foundational concepts to advanced applications.

 | Category | Description | Badges |
 | :--- | :--- | :--- |